International Motor Insurance Card System: EU/EEA laws

 Article 7 (of 2009/103/EC) deals with national measures concerning vehicles normally based on the territory of third countries:

-In 2021, new rules are considered to introduce EU-harmonized “Claims History Statement” and to ease prices comparison with free-of-charge and independent price comparison tools.
+In 2021, new rules are considered to introduce an EU-harmonized “Claims History Statement” and to ease prices comparison with free-of-charge and independent price comparison tools.
 New harmonization set guarantees for personal injuries to € 6 450 000 per accident or € 1 300 000 per injured party or/and for damage to property, € 1 300 000 per accident for vehicles going faster than 14 km/h.